joshbalfour/final-year-project/Docs/environment.md

 The API reads the data from the database views.

 ### WebApp
-The web app contains the agular web application which will display the train crossing.
+The web app contains the angular web application which will display the level crossings.

 ### Docs
 This folder containers documention which includes comes the other main 4 folders.